HenryQW/mercury_fulltext/README.md

 Tested on BBC, The New York Times, The Verge, Cult of Mac, iDownloadBlog etc, in which af_readability can't handle the content properly.

+**Some feeds may not render properly, if Mercury can't handle it.** Eg. BBC video-only feeds.

 Installation
 ------------------------